 - On version lower than 69 Chrome shows bigger rectangular thumbnails on the new tab pages.
 And there are no default settings to switch of the thumbnails history.
 Even complete deletion of history will still show empty thumbnail boxes.
 These boxes will again start showing website preview when you browse sites.
 But there are some indirect ways that you can use to delete these thumbnails.

-First we would recommend you to upgrade to the latest Chrome version so that you can easily remove the favicons on the new tab page.
+First we would recommend you to upgrade to the latest Chrome version so that you can easily remove the shortcuts appearing on the new tab page.

 On the popup that appears, click “Remove” button to delete the shortcut icon from the new tab page.